 I absolutely love that these oats feature the combo of peanut butter and bananas; the flavors are so comforting and hearty.
 I usually add extra peanut butter to the oats right before serving because I love to see those thick swirls of peanut butter.
 It’s like they’re calling to me, “Grab a spoon, let’s get this day started.”

-- 2 cups milk I typically use unsweetened almond milk
+- 2 cups milk, I use unsweetened almond milk

 - 2 teaspoons chia seeds

-- 2 tablespoons peanut butter plus more for serving
+- 2 tablespoons peanut butter, almond butter, nutella (or nut/seed butter of your choice), plus more for serving

 - 2 cups old fashioned rolled oats

-In a large bowl combine milk, chia seeds, syrup and 2 tablespoons peanut butter.
-Stir in oats.
+- In a large bowl combine milk, chia seeds, syrup and 2 tablespoons peanut butter.
+Stir in oats and dried fruit (if using).
 Cover and refrigerate (or transfer to individual bowls/glasses/jars).
 Refrigerate overnight, until the oats are tender and the mixture is creamy.

 This post originally appeared on Julie’s Eats & Treats where I am a contributor.